-No confidence motion against NDA govt: KCR meets Mamata Banerjee
+KCR meets Mamata Banerjee: 'It is a good beginning', says WB CM

 Trouble for the NDA government at the Centre seems to be mounting with the opposition parties joining hands to move a no confidence motion in Parliament.
 Hectic meetings are underway between the leaders of the opposition parties and amid all this Telangana Chief Minister K Chandrashekar Rao met his West Bengal counterpart Mamata Benrjee in Kolkata on Monday.

-It is not yet clear what role will TRS play or whose side would the KCR-led party take in the no confidence motion.
-But, what needs to be recalled is that a few days ago, KCR had called for a non Congress - non BJP type of a third front.
-It would be interesting to see if either Banerjee or KCR speak to the media after the meeting.
+What needs to be recalled is that a few days ago, KCR had called for a non Congress - non BJP sort of third front.

+"It is a good beginning.
+I think politics is a continuous process, whatever we have discussed is aimed towards development of the country," Banerjee said after the meeting.

+"It will be a collective leadership, it will be a federal leadership," said KCR.

 The Telugu Desam Party (TDP) on Friday quit the Bharatiya Janata Party (BJP)-led National Democratic Alliance and said that it would move a no-confidence motion of its own in the Lok Sabha against the Narendra Modi-led government.
 The two TDP Union ministers had quit the union cabinet on March 8.